leokleist/kostistsaprailis.github.io/_posts/2016-09-06-Non-tech-Books-For_Professional-Growth.md

 ---
 layout: post
-title:  "A list Of non-tech books for professional growth crowdsourced by Hacker News"
+title:  "A list of non-tech books for professional growth crowdsourced by Hacker News"
 date:   2016-09-06 23:00:00 +0300
 ---